Home

 Here's What to Do:

-• First take some cardstock and coat an area a little larger than your stamped image will be in Versamark
+• First take some cardstock and coat an area a little larger than your stamped image will be in Versamark ink

 • Before the embossing powder is set or dry, quickly add another layer of powder to the cardstock and heat it.
 (When the embossing powder is not yet set, it acts as an adhesive for the next layer of embossing powder)

-• Before layer 2 is set, add some more embossing powder and heat that layer, making sure your stamp is handy as you will need to be able to get it quickly for the next step
+• Before layer two is set, add some more embossing powder and heat that layer, making sure your stamp is handy as you will need to be able to get it quickly for the next step

-• Before layer three is set, quickly press your stamp into the hot embossing powder
+• Before layer three is set, quickly press your stamp into the hot embossing powder.

 • Leave the stamp to cool in the powder for awhile

 • TROUBLESHOOTING: If you do not get a deep enough image after adding three layers of embossing powder and pressing the stamp into it, just reheat the embossed image.
-It will flatten out, and you can add another layer of powder.
-Then try pressing the stamp into it again

-A silver faux metal heart
+faux metal technique

-Another faux metal flower
+faux metal technique

 Do You Have A Favourite Handmade Card to Share?

-Tell Us About Your Card! [ ? ]
+[ ? ]

-Upload A Picture Of Your Card [ ? ]
+Upload A Picture Of Your Card[ ? ]

 Click here to upload more images (optional)